Born: 1878; Died: 1947; Married: 1.Lily McFeeters 2.Helena Blewitt

 William Winter [1878-1947]

 William Winter, the seventh of eight children of John and Jemima Winter, was born on the 4th October 1878 (Ref 20999/1878) at 'Red Hill'.
-As a young boy of nine William had an accident, impaling himself on harrows while trying to jump over them.
-The resulting damage to his hip led to one leg being shorter than the other, causing him to limp for the rest of his life.
+As a young boy of nine William impaled himself on harrows while trying to jump over them.
+The resulting damage to his hip led to one of his legs being shorter than the other, resulting in a permanent limp.
 Despite this disability, he was expected to pull his weight around the farm.
-At about this time he finished school and worked full time on the farm and driving bullock teams.
-Later, the Winters became well known for their threshing and chaff-cutting business.
+At about this time he left school to work full time on the farm and drive bullock teams to earn some extra money.

-John, his father, had his land resumed in 1915 by the Federal Government, as part of the new Federal Capital Territory.
+John, his father, had 'Red Hill' resumed in 1915 by the Federal Government, as part of the new Federal Capital Territory.
 He received £3,600 in compensation.
-John retired to his daughter Sarah's property 'Ravensworth', Singleton, NSW until his death in 1928.
-The compensation money was given to the boys, Joseph, John and William, to 'help them make a start in life'.
-William is believed to have eventually paid back the money given to him by his father.
+John retired to his daughter Sarah and her husband Samuel Shumack's property 'Ravensworth', at Singleton, NSW until his death in 1928.
+The compensation money was given to the boys, Joseph, John and William, to 'help them make a start in life' with the proviso that they would pay him back as they became established.

 [Queanbeyan Presbyterian Church Register of Marriages]

 William and Lily had five children - Amos, Sidney, Marcella (Marcie), Alma and Elena (Lena).
-The house had servants including two sisters from Cooma as housemaids to help Lily.
-The family led a very comfortable life with William often away chaff cutting.
-Sadly Lily developed cancer of the bowel which eventually claimed her on 30th April 1917 (Ref.
+Lily had servants, including two sisters from Cooma as housemaids, to help run the property.
+Given that William was often away chaff cutting and harvesting wheat with his sons; Amos and Sid and his brothers John Winter ('Jack') and David Winter.
+Sadly Lily developed cancer of the bowel which eventually claimed her life on 30th April 1917 (Ref.
 5814/1917).

-William continued to live with the children at Kirkton, where he became romantically involved with one of the maids named Helena Blewitt (whose sister also worked as a maid).
-She became pregnant and fled to Sydney.
-William followed her to Sydney and married her on 22nd Sept.
-1920 (Ref.
+William continued to live with the children at Kirkton, where he became romantically involved with Helena Blewitt, one of the housemaids.
+She became pregnant and fled to Sydney to have the baby quietly.
+William followed her to Sydney and married her on 22nd September 1920 (Ref.
 10931/1920).
-She then gave birth to Vida on 2nd November 1920 in Silverwater, Sydney.
-They then moved back to 'Kirkton' and Helena took over the management of the household.
-Amos, the eldest son was sixteen, Sid thirteen, and the three girls Marcella eleven, Alma nine and Elena five.
+She gave birth to Vida on 2nd November 1920 at Silverwater.
+They moved back to 'Kirkton' and Helena took over the management of the household.
+Amos, the eldest son was 16, Sid (13), and the three girls Marcella (11), Alma (9) and Elena (5).

-Around this time Alma, aged nine, was struck on the leg by a stone thrown while playing 'rounders' at school.
-Antibiotics were not available at this time and it became infected eventually requiring bone grafts.
-Over a number of years and unsuccessful treatments she developed gangrene and was taken to Lewisham hospital in Sydney to have her leg amputated below the knee, this however was unsuccessful and another amputation was performed above the knee, which finally stopped the infection.
-She was sixteen by this time.
+Around this time, Alma was struck on the leg by a stone thrown while playing 'rounders' at school.
+Antibiotics were not available at this time and over a number of years and unsuccessful treatments she developed gangrene and was taken to Lewisham hospital in Sydney to have her leg amputated below the knee, this however was also unsuccessful and another amputation was performed above the knee, which finally stopped the infection.
+She was 16 by this time.
+This disability limited her employment opportunities in Junee so she earned a living from knitting and crocheting.

 William owned two sawmills, one at Harden and the other at Bethungra.
 He had an accident at one of the mills and lost two fingers on his left hand (little and ring fingers) which finished his violin playing days.

 On 7th August 1922 Mavis was born, and in that year William sold 'Kirkton' to William Edward Shumack.
-The family moved from 'Kirkton' to 53 Prince Street, Junee when Vida was four and Mavis two.
+The family moved from 'Kirkton' to 53 Prince Street, Junee when Vida was 4 and Mavis 2.
 The sale was well-timed:

 Land values in the Yass district continue on the upgrade.
 That part of old Kenilworth Estate owned by Mr W Winter and about three miles from the town has just been sold to Mr W Shumack at over £14 per acre which is easily a record for grazing lands in the district.
 A few years ago the Kenilworth land was sold by the Terry Estate for £5 an acre.
 [Queanbeyan Age 8.8.1922]

-William was well known for his generosity to his family and employees. his brother David was sickly and often needed help to support his family, which William did.
+William was well known for his generosity to his family and employees.
+David, his brother was sickly and often needed help to support his family.
 He built Amos a house as a wedding gift in 1928, with wood from the sawmills.
-He also helped Amos set up a garage selling oils and fuel which was not successful however.
+He also helped Amos set up a garage selling oils and fuel which however was not successful.

-William himself moved to Sydney in 1941, where he boarded in Great Buckingham Street, Redfern, in a boarding house owned by a friend and run by Mr and Mrs. Tucker.
+William moved to Sydney in 1941, where he boarded in Great Buckingham Street, Redfern, in a boarding house owned by a friend and run by Mr and Mrs. Tucker.
 He worked at Clyde Engineering as an inspector as part of the war effort.
-William was sixty-three at this stage and suffering from heart problems.
-The heavy work at the Engineering yards didn't help his condition.
+William was sixty-three at this stage and suffering from heart problems (enlarged heart due to cholesterol blockages).

-Vida went back to Junee at Easter in 1942 to visit her siblings and came back with sad tales of the girls Lena and Marcie being unable to cope, and suggested to William that he move them and Clem to Sydney.
-William duly rented a house in Westmead.
-Alma worked firstly at the wool mills and then at printeries in Parramatta and Ashfield.
-Clem (thirteen), Marcie and Lena were at home.
-Clem can remember the Japanese mini subs were in Sydney Harbour at this time.
+Vida went back to Junee at Easter in 1942, to check on her siblings.
+She came back with sad tales of the girls Alma, Lena and Marcie being unable to cope, and suggested to William that he move them and Clem to Sydney.
+Clem (15) can remember the Japanese mini subs were in Sydney Harbour at the time.
+William then rented a house in Westmead.
+Alma found work firstly at the textile mills and then at printing shops in Parramatta and Ashfield.

-In 1944 Mavis married Robert (Bob) Murray and two years later Vida married Donald Kennedy (Ken) Anderson.
-Clement married Aileen Birchell in 1948.
+In 1944 Mavis married Robert (Bob) George Murray and two years later Vida married Donald Kennedy (Ken) Anderson.
+Clement married Aileen Clare Birchell in 1948.
+Alma married Thomas (Tom) Albert Cousins in 1952.

 William died at home in Westmead from his heart disease on 7th October 1947.
-His Will was invalid because it had not been signed properly, causing some difficulties.
-Amos was executor.
-The children's share of the estate, £74.9.2 each, was used to buy a house for Marcie, Lena and Alma, being unable to support themselves.
-It was across the road in Westmead and put in Alma's name.
-Clem set up a fish shop in the front of the house but war rationing led to its failure.
+His will was invalid because it had not been witnessed, causing some difficulties.
+Amos was appointed the executor.
+The children's share of the estate, £74.9.2 each, was used to buy a house for Marcie, Lena and Alma, being unable to adequately support themselves.
+It was across the road at 24 Hassall St., Westmead and put in Alma's name.
+Clem knew the house was for sale as he had originally set up a fish shop in the front of the house with the view to purchase in time but war rationing led to its failure.
+Tom Cousins, inherited the house when Alma died.

 Obituary – William Winter